 |Market information is important to enable the farmer to make the right decisions.|

-Refer to the “Livestock auctions” chapter in this publication.
+Refer to the “Livestock auctions” page on this website.

 The sale of livestock in the developing areas has been encouraged for many years.
 There are a number of sale yards.
 Some of these provide a marketing service to emerging farmers as well to commercial farmers.
 Auction sales are held regularly at many of them.
 The seller may decide whether or not to accept the price offered by the buyer.
 The prices received on stock sales are not fixed and to a large extent reflect the supply and demand position both locally and within the entire market.